 This looks like this in the GUI:

-So I’ve EXPLICITLY said which modules need protecting – THIS IS THE HARD WAY.
+So I’ve manually listed modules to be protected – THIS IS THE HARD WAY.

 What happens when I add a new module tomorrow, and I forget to update the priv?